Tehreer/Tehreer-Android/sheenbidi/README.md

 It works as a code point decoder by accepting a string buffer in specified encoding.

 ### SBAlgorithm
 It provides bidirectional type of each code unit in source string.
-Paragraph boundaries can be quried from it as determined by rule [P1](https://www.unicode.org/reports/tr9/#P1).
+Paragraph boundaries can be queried from it as determined by rule [P1](https://www.unicode.org/reports/tr9/#P1).
 Individual paragraph objects can be created from it by explicitly specifying the base level or deriving it from rules [P2](https://www.unicode.org/reports/tr9/#P2)-[P3](https://www.unicode.org/reports/tr9/#P3).

 ### SBParagraph
 It represents a single paragraph of text processed with rules [X1](https://www.unicode.org/reports/tr9/#X1)-[I2](https://www.unicode.org/reports/tr9/#I2).
 It provides resolved embedding levels of all the code units of a paragraph.